Doncaster–Eltham Road: History

 Previous to the construction of the Fitzsimons Lane bridge, nearby existing crossings of the Yarra River were Banksia Street in Heidelberg, or Warrandyte Bridge in Warrandyte; construction of this bridge shortened a 12 mi journey between Eltham and Templestowe to just 3 mi once completed.
 The Country Roads Board (later VicRoads) completed reinforced concrete piers and abutments for a bridge over the Yarra River, connecting Fitzsimons Lane on the southern bank to Main Road on the northern bank, in the 1959/60 financial year, with a contract let for the fabrication of the bridge's steel girders.
 The bridge, at 276 ft long by 28 ft wide with 6 ft footways, constructed of reinforced concrete and welded steel plate girder construction, was officially opened 13 October 1961 by Board chairman Donald Victor Darwin.
 Williamsons Road was extended further north from Foote Street to Porter Street, to link directly with Fitzsimons Lane and bypass the traffic route through Templestowe at the time (along Porter and Anderson Streets and Serpells Road), in the mid-1970s.
 The bridge was duplicated in December 1991, with duplication of the road between Porter Street and Rosehill Road for a total cost of $6.2 million.

 Fitzsimons Lane was signed as Metropolitan Route 48 between Eltham and Doncaster in 1965, originally following the deviation through Templestowe and then south along Williamsons Road to the intersection with Manningham Road; this was re-routed away from Templestowe when the Williamsons Road extension opened in the mid-1970s.
 Metropolitan Route 48 was replaced along the entire corridor by Metropolitan Route 47 in 1989.
 In 2022 with the completion of major works of the Fitzsimons Lane upgrades, B37 has replaced Metropolitan Route 47 between Main Road and Foote Street.

 The Country Roads Board (later VicRoads) declared Doncaster–Eltham Road a Main Road in June 1983, from Eltham-Yarra Glen Road (today Main Road) in Eltham to Manningham Road in Doncaster; all roads were known (and signposted) as their constituent parts.

-The passing of the Road Management Act 2004 granted the responsibility of overall management and development of Victoria's major arterial roads to VicRoads: in 2004, VicRoads declared Doncaster-Eltham Road (Arterial #5901) from Eltham-Yarra Glen Road (today Main Road) in Eltham to Manningham Road in Doncaster; as before, all roads are known (and signposted) as their constituent parts.
+The passing of the Road Management Act 2004 granted the responsibility of overall management and development of Victoria's major arterial roads to VicRoads: in 2004, VicRoads declared Doncaster–Eltham Road (Arterial #5901) from Eltham-Yarra Glen Road (today Main Road) in Eltham to Manningham Road in Doncaster; as before, all roads are known (and signposted) as their constituent parts.

-Between 2021-2023 the road received major upgrades, in an effort to reduce bottlenecks at some key intersections where cars would often queue for kilometres.
+Between 2021 and 2023 the road received major upgrades, in an effort to reduce bottlenecks at some key intersections where cars would often queue for kilometres.
 The Fitzsimons Lane Upgrade replaced the roundabouts at Main Road and Porter Street with traffic lights, as well as upgrading the existing Foote Street intersection and adding an extra lane between Porter Street and Foote Street.
 Major construction was completed in 2022 with minor works continuing into 2023.